naughtynautilus000/development/README.md

 There are 3 state variables (all declared using the `useState` hook) used in this App:

-1. `_filters_` (contained in _App_): This variable is a list of strings where each item in the list represents one field by which to filter the player list.
-Strings are added and removed from this field when the user selects checkboxes from the menu.
-To achieve this, we pass a handler function as a prop to every _Checkbox_ component which calls `setFilter`.
-This handler runs when a checkbox is selected or unselected, triggering the variable update.
+1. `filters` (declared in _App_): This variable is an object which represents the active filters by which to filter the list of players.
+The fields in this object are either a string or a boolean.
+The string fields represent a filter that belongs to a `<fieldset>` of mutually exclusive options (_FilterOption_ radio buttons).
+The boolean fields represent a filter that does not belong to a mutually exclusive group of options (_Checkbox_ components).
+To update the active filters, we pass the `setFilterOptionChange` handler function to each _FilterOption_ and _Checkbox_ component.
+This handler calls the `setFilters` function which updates the react state.

    `filters` is passed as a prop to the _PlayerList_.
 Then, inside _PlayerList_, we filter the list of players depending of the strings contained in `filters`. `filters` is also passed as a prop to